robert-at-pretension-io/mcp/multi-client/README.md

 # MCP Multi-Client

-An improved MCP (Model Context Protocol) client that connects to multiple servers defined in a configuration file and provides both a command-line REPL and a web interface for interaction.
+An improved MCP (Model Context Protocol) client that connects to multiple servers defined in a configuration file and provides a command-line REPL for interaction.

 ## Features